angeliquedbosc123/SNA2-final-group-project/README.md

 “Financial Interests.”
 Conflict of Interest: Division of Finance and Administration, 25 May 2022, coi.utk.edu/financial-interests/.

 “Register of Members’ Financial Interests.”
 UK Parliament,www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/

+## Appendix
+### Creating the bipartite graph:
+G = nx.Graph(): This line creates an empty graph object called G using NetworkX.
+### Politician nodes:
+politician_nodes = df.index.tolist(): This line assumes that df is a Pandas DataFrame and retrieves the index (i.e., the row labels) of the DataFrame, converting it into a list.
+This list presumably contains the names or identifiers of politicians.

+G.add_nodes_from(politician_nodes, bipartite=0): This line adds nodes to the graph G. The nodes added are from the politician_nodes list.
+The argument bipartite=0 indicates that these nodes belong to the "0th" partition of the bipartite graph.
+In a bipartite graph, nodes can be divided into two disjoint sets such that edges only connect nodes from different sets.
+Here, the bipartite=0 attribute indicates that these nodes belong to one of the two partitions, typically referred to as the "left" or "top" partition.
+### Corporation nodes:
+for politician, data in df.iterrows():: This loop iterates over each row in the DataFrame.
+For each iteration, politician represents the name, and data represents the row data associated with that politician.

+companies = data.dropna().tolist()[1:]: This line extracts the non-null entries from the row data, excluding the first element (the politician's name), and the subsequent elements are the names of companies associated with that politician.

+for company in companies:: This loop iterates over each company associated with the current politician.

+company_list = company.split('¬'): This line splits the company entry into a list based on the '¬' delimiter.
+It seems like the company entry might contain multiple companies separated by this delimiter.

+for comp in company_list:: This loop iterates over each individual company in the company_list.

+G.add_node(comp, bipartite=1): This line adds a node to the graph G representing the current company.
+The bipartite=1 attribute indicates that this node belongs to the second partition of the bipartite graph.
+In a bipartite graph, nodes from different partitions represent different types of entities (in this case, politicians and companies), and edges only connect nodes from different partitions.

+G.add_edge(politician, comp): This line adds an edge between the current politician node and the current company node.
+This edge represents an association between the politician and the company.